mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 ## Step 7: Create a user subscription

 After assigning the user to the application, you need to create a subscription that determines their access level.
 Replace "app-abcd1234xmpl" with the application ID that's returned in Step 4.
 Replace "1234abcd-xmpl-5678-efgh-90ijklmnopqr" with the user ID that's returned in Step 3.
+Replace "us-east-1" with the AWS Region where your Amazon Q Business application is located.

 ```bash
 aws qbusiness create-subscription \